Fantasy Football Standard League

-A standard league is the most popular and basic form of fantasy football.
+A standard league, sometimes referred to as a non-PPR league, is the most popular and basic form of fantasy football.
 The rules are standardized across all platforms as well as the scoring values, making it easy for a player to switch between different standard leagues each year.
-Think of a standard league as a league that is considered the original or vanilla version of fantasy football.
-Offensive players only score points for yardage and touchdowns.
+Think of a standard league as a league that is considered the original version of fantasy football.

 The standard league is known for its basic scoring system, below is a chart that has fantasy point values for each scoring action.

 |Extra Point Made||1|